CogSciUOS/asparagus/report/chapter_4_todo.md

 DISCUSSION (*detailed*)
 * Why did it produce the results it produced?
 * What can I interpret from my results?
 * What could not be done?
-What results cannot be expected because of my approach?
+What results cannot be expected with my approach?
 * What is still missing now?
 What would I do when continuing to work on the model?